Murder of Ross Parker: Murder

 Parker was murdered shortly after 1:15 a.m. on Friday 21 September 2001 while walking with his girlfriend, Nicola Toms.
 The attack took place on a cycle path alongside Bourges Boulevard in Millfield, Peterborough, near to Russell Street.
 Racial tensions in the area were high as the 11 September attacks in New York City had occurred only ten days earlier.

-Having finished work early, Parker and Toms were walking to visit her friend's house when they were confronted by a gang of around ten British Pakistani youths, some of whom were wearing balaclavas; the 2002 trial judge concluded that they had planned to find "a white male to attack simply because he was white" in the context of "hostility on the part of some of the younger white residents of the city against the Asian community".
+Having finished work early, Parker and Toms were walking to visit her friend's house when they were confronted by a gang of around ten Pakistani youths, some of whom were wearing balaclavas; the 2002 trial judge concluded that they had planned to find "a white male to attack simply because he was white" in the context of "hostility on the part of some of the younger white residents of the city against the Asian community".
 They warned Parker he had "better start running", but then blocked his path and quickly sprayed him in the face with CS gas.
 He was punched in the stomach then stabbed three times from behind through the throat and chest with a foot-long hunting knife.
 The knife penetrated completely through his body on two occasions and as he was lying on the ground he was repeatedly kicked and struck with a panel beater's hammer.

 Toms ran to a nearby petrol station for help and a man there gave her his mobile phone to call the police.
 While making the call, she twice heard Parker cry out in pain.
 By chance she spotted a passing police car.
 She entered the car and guided the officer to the scene of the assault.
 Although Toms had only been away for a few minutes, by the time she returned Parker had already bled to death and the gang had disappeared.

 After the murder, four of the gang returned to a garage which they used as their headquarters.
 Ahmed Ali Awan, brandishing the bloodied knife, exclaimed "cherish the blood".
 The police informed Parker's family of his death at 4:30 a.m.; his body remained at the scene during the day while an investigation was conducted.
 A post-mortem revealed Parker had died as a result of stab wounds inflicted by a bladed instrument.